 A green and safe design

-With its sustainable design and energy-saving systems, Torre Reforma is the first tower in Latin America to achieve LEED Platinum designation.
+With its sustainable design and energy-saving systems, Torre Reforma is one of the first towers in Latin America to achieve LEED Platinum designation.

 Designed for Mexico City’s high seismic activity, the building can withstand a 2500yr seismic event while achieving a life safety performance level; making it one the most secure buildings in the region.

 Arup provided structural, geotechnical, and complete building services engineering (mechanical, electrical, and plumbing), along with consulting services for fire protection and life safety, façades, acoustics, sustainability and LEED certification.

 Amid a building boom in Mexico City, Torre Reforma stands out, not only for its great height, but also for its ambitious sustainability goals.